 Reduce the prior year net capital losses at 4A by any adjustment for commercial debts forgiven at 4B.
-For more information on commercial debts forgiven, see page 14 and refer to your entity's tax return instructions.
+For more information on commercial debts forgiven, see page 15 and refer to your entity's tax return instructions.

 Again, you can deduct prior year net capital losses from any remaining capital gains in the way that produces the best result.
-See discussion for step D1.
+See discussion for step D1 on the previous page.
 However, you must deduct them in the order in which they were made - for example, you must deduct a 1995-96 year capital loss before a 1998-99 year capital loss.